BrownCSCI1230/lab06_light/README.md

 To begin with, it is important to know how our rendered image is shown on the screen.
 As you already know, an image is a grid of cells where each cell has its own color values.
 Here we use the RGBA color format, which is a tuple of four integers in the range of [0,255].

-But the light intensity we will calculate may range from zero to infinity.
-As you can see in the equation, the diffuse and specular components are accumulated over all the light sources in the scene.
-The overall illumination can add up to infinity when there are many lights even if all parameters for material or lights are finite values.Thus, we must map our output intensity values to something between 0-255.
+However, as you can see in the equation, the diffuse and specular components are accumulated over all the light sources in the scene.
+That means the light intensity we calculate may range from zero to infinity. <!-- The overall illumination can add up to infinity when there are many lights even if all parameters for material or lights are finite values.  --> Thus, we must map our output intensity values to something between 0-255.

 There exists many different methods to convert light intensity to finite RGB values, here we’ve chosen the simplest method to do this: clipping to limit the intensity of each color channel to [0,1] (as it is the range of parameters we use) and scale it linearly to [0, 255].
 (In the equation below, $C$ is the color of pixel, $I$ is the light intensity and $\lambda$ indicates color channel.)